Alberto199810/Master-s-thesis-Moneyball-II/README.md

 In this folder, you can find both the scripts I wrote to obtain the winners dataset and the jupyter notebook containing the function to get the most similar players to the ones that won the league.
 Moreover, we built a "Trade-off" value by dividing the Percentage of Money we're saving with the similarity coefficient of the low-cost team.

 ### 04_App
-In this final folder, there is the script for building the app that can be found at this [link](https://alberto-allegri-moneyball2.herokuapp.com/), but code had to be hidden because of the NDA with PlayeRank.
+In this final folder, there is the script for building the app that can be found at this [link](https://alberto-allegri-moneyball2.herokuapp.com/).
+Code can be found in the notebook "bqplot.ipynb".
+Then, [voila](https://github.com/voila-dashboards/voila) and [Heroku](https://www.heroku.com/what) were used for the deploy.

 ## Results